The best places for coffee in Amsterdam

 About the author: Laura Danielle is a co-founder of Comedy Walks: stand-up comedy shows with the city as a stage, or, if you like, city tours with a professional stand-up comedian as a guide.
 By far the most fun and original way to explore a city!
-We currently run Comedy Walks in Amsterdam and Washington DC.
+We currently run Comedy Walks in Amsterdam, Washington DC, Berlin and Utrecht.

 All information in the blog posts is based on personal experiences and commission free (“I rather drink coffee with inspiring entrepreneurs than compete with them for 20 cents commission for our customers’ coffee” – Laura Danielle).